-Parents are to notify the office of a student's absence.
-When reporting the absence please use the attendance line (812) 542-5301 and provide complete information as to child's name, teacher, request for picking up home practice, and the reason for the absence.
-If a phone call or written note is not provided to the school the absence will remain unexcused.
+Parents are asked to notify the office of a student's absence by 9:30am.
+Please report the absence by calling the attendance line (812)981-7430 and provide complete information with child's name, teacher, request for picking up homework, and the reason for the absence.
+Failure to contact the school office with information regarding the student's absence by 9:30am will result in an unexcused absence.

-Physician, dental and counseling appointments should be scheduled after school hours whenever possible.
+Physician, dental and counseling appointments should be scheduled after school when possible.
 If unavoidable, please notify the office and have the child attend classes both before and after the scheduled appointments.
 A physician's statement of diagnosis may be required at any point for an absence or extended absences.
 After ten days absence, a doctor's statement is required each time a student is absent for the remainder of the year.
 A statement from a licensed medical professional documenting an absence may allow an unexcused absence to be changed to an excused absence.

-If one or more of the following occurs, your child will be sent home: temperature of 100.4 or higher, vomiting, severe pain in the chest or stomach, fainting, live lice is found in hair, and/or injury.
+Students are sent home for the following reasons: Temperature of 100 or higher, vomiting, severe pain in the chest or stomach, fainting, live lice is found in hair, and/or injury.
 Please have two current emergency contacts listed on your child's enrollment form.
 Please contact the school immediately if this information changes during the year.